Croakieee/GlassOTP/README.md

 ### Sentinel

-`Sentinel` helps remove macOS quarantine attributes that prevent the application from launching.
+`Sentinel` helps remove macOS quarantine attributes that prevent the application from launching. ( For MacOS from 13.x.x )

 Use it if the app is blocked immediately after download.

 ### AutoFix

-`AutoFix` resolves issues when macOS flags the application as damaged or unsafe.
+`AutoFix` resolves issues when macOS flags the application as damaged or unsafe. ( Works with MacOS under 13.x.x without Sentinel patching )

 This typically occurs when the system believes the app has been modified or contains suspicious content.